maxencebonamy/nextjs-template/README.md

 ## VS Code Snippets

 This template includes a set of custom VS Code snippets to enhance your development workflow.
 These snippets are editable and can be customized according to your needs.
+To use the snippets, simply type the snippet prefix in a file and press `Enter` to expand it.

 ### Available Snippets